-All those affected by multiple endocrine neoplasia (MEN), succinate dehydrogenase syndromes (SDHx) and adrenocortical cancer (ACC) are invited to this popular day-long event to listen to some fascinating talks and participate in some useful workshops.
-Sessions include those on Transition, Understanding Research Articles, Using Social Media for Support, as well as patient experiences and an overview of genetic counselling.
+All those affected by multiple endocrine neoplasia (MEN), succinate dehydrogenase syndromes (SDHx) and adrenocortical cancer (ACC) were invited to this popular day-long event to listen to some fascinating talks and participate in some useful workshops.
+Sessions included those on Transition, Understanding Research Articles, Using Social Media for Support, as well as patient experiences.

 NET Cancer Day will be upon us once again on 10th November.